Training set cleansing of backdoor poisoning by self-supervised representation learning: Experiments

 \section{Experiments}

 Our experiments are mainly conducted on CIFAR-10 \cite{CIFAR10}.
 Two global backdoor patterns (additive \cite{Post-TNNLS} and WaNet \cite{nguyen2021wanet}) and two local patterns (BadNet\cite{BadNet}, blended\cite{Targeted}) are considered in our work.
 The details of those attacks can be found in Apdx. \ref{apdx:detail_of_attacks}.
 For all the experiments ResNet-18 is used as the model architecture.
 A ResNet-18 encoder is first trained for 1000 epochs on the given dataset using the SimCLR loss (Eq. \ref{eq:SimCLR}); then the kNN or energy based filtering and relabeling are applied to clean the dataset.
 Finally, the classifier is trained on the cleaned dataset using Supervised contrastive loss (SupCon) \cite{SupCon}.
-The performance of a defense is evaluated by two measures: clean test accuracy (ACC) and attack success rate (ASR)\footnote{ASR is defined as the ratio of test samples with the backdoor trigger that are classified to the target class.
+The performance of a defense is evaluated by two measures: clean test accuracy (ACC) and attack success rate (ASR)\footnote{ASR: the ratio of test samples with the backdoor trigger that are classified to the target class.
 A lower ASR implies a better defense method.}.
 Our method is compared with three baseline methods: DBD\cite{Decouple_yiming}, Activation Clustering (AC)\cite{AC}, and Spectral Signature (SS) \cite{SS}.
 AC and SS train a ResNet-18 classifier on the poisoned dataset and then identify backdoor samples using the classifier's internal layer activations, by activation clustering (AC) or by checking if there are abnormally large activations (SS).
 Notably both AC and SS assume knowledge of the attacker's target class, and SS further assumes the number of poisoned images is known.
 After filtering, a new classifier is trained on the cleaned dataset using SupCon.
-DBD defends backdoor attacks by iteratively identifying backdoor images using a classifier (pre-trained using SimCLR at the beginning) and then fine-tuning the classifier using a semi-supervised loss (MixMatch \cite{mixmatch}), treating the backdoor images as unlabeled data and clean images as labeled data.
+DBD defends backdoor attacks by iteratively identifying backdoor images using a classifier (pre-trained using SimCLR at the beginning) and then fine-tuning the classifier using a semi-supervised loss (MixMatch \cite{mixmatch}), treating the backdoor images as unlabeled data and clean images as labeled data. \hw{The methods mentioned above require careful adjusting of hyper-parameters to get good performance; by contrast, there is only one hyper-parameter in our method (the threshold $T$ in the relabeling step), which can be automatically set based on the confidence on accepted samples, as discussed above.}